isc-projects/kea/doc/sphinx/arm/hooks.rst

        }
    }

-If the subnet exists the response will be similar to this:
+If the subnet exists, the response will be similar to this:

 ::